 Parents and children alike will love this free collection of delightful and fun classic poems about the rain.
 Bring to life the vivid colors and smells of a rainy day or the sound of galoshes stomping in sidewalk puddles through these fun, short poems!

 Our entire book of nature poetry, I Sat by the Sea, includes some of these poems about the rain, plus many more poems for kids.
-It is available as part of the Language Arts Level 3 free homeschool curriculum downloads from The Good and the Beautiful.

 Free Poems About the Rain for Kids